PRADEEP5967/HealthConnect/README.md

 The final application should look like a professional healthcare SaaS platform with patient management and administrator control.

-This project was built with [Lovable](https://lovable.dev).

 ## Build with Lovable

-Continue developing this project in the [Lovable editor](https://lovable.dev/projects/c863784a-59ac-4070-9502-8e6f415169e8).

 - **Ship faster**: describe what you want to build and Lovable handles the code.
 - **Stay in sync**: every change made in Lovable is committed straight to this repository.